DaveSkender/Stock.Indicators/docs/home.md

 ## Reputable and extensible indicators

 You'll get all of the industry standard indicators out-of-the-box.
-Additionally, you can develop your own compatible [custom indicators]({{site.baseurl}}/custom-indicators/#content).
+Additionally, you can create compatible [custom indicators]({{site.baseurl}}/custom-indicators/#content).

 <img alt="sample indicators shown in chart"
   srcset="